 A fusion splicer is used to combine or splice two optical fibers end-to-end by fusion splicing.
-The goal here is to fuse the fibers together so that light is not reflected or refracted, and the spliced fiber is as strong as normal fiber.
+The goal is to fuse the fibers together so that light is not reflected or refracted.
+A spliced fiber is as strong as normal fiber.

 Types of Fusion Splicers

 Single Fiber Fusion Splicer: Single fiber fusion splicer can only splice 2 fibers at a time.
 A single fiber is stripped, cleaned, and then put into the machine.
 The second fiber is treated in the same way.
 The splicer can splice the fibers in as little as 10 seconds and will also estimate the amount of light lost.
 Splicers for single fibers, flat drop cables, and splice on connectors can splice between 250 and 900 microns of fibers

 Mass Fiber Fusion Splicer: Mass fiber fusion splicer can splice 1 to 12 fibers at a time.
 They are not as popular as single fiber splicers, but they can be very effective if you need to splice multiple fibers at once.

 Core Alignment Fusion Splicer VS. Cladding Alignment Fusion Splicer